 Value as a percentage of public school per-student spending: 69 percent

-Arkansas provides vouchers to students with disabilities and dependents of active-duty members of the military to attend private school.
+Arkansas provides vouchers to students with disabilities and dependents of active-duty members of the military who have an Individualized Education Plan (IEP) to attend private school.

 Each student’s voucher is funded at the public school foundation funding amount for the current school year ($6,646 in 2016–17), up to but not exceeding the amount of tuition and fees at the private school.